 Contact Us Today

 If you suffered a brain injury and want a professional law firm that will get it done, contact the Terre Haute brain injury lawyers at Fleschner, Stark, Tanoos & Newlin.
 Dial (800) 477-7315 to contact us today for a free initial consultation.
-And because we use the No Fee Guarantee®, you don’t owe us any money unless we get money for you.
+You don’t owe us any money unless we get money for you.